Lancelot-SO/first_project/README.md

 # first_project

-Added an index.html file to the project.
+#Added an index.html file to the project.
-Added a style.css file to the project.
+#Added a style.css file to the project.
-Created test.md file and added it to gitignore file.
+#Created test.md file and added it to .gitignore file.
-Added node_modules to gitignore file.
+#Added node_modules to gitignore file.
+#successfully added the linters and run it successfully.